chriscurnow/4Cast-nx-error/README.md

 - router state (path params, query params) should be always accessed with the help of the provided [router store](https://ngrx.io/guide/router-store/selectors)
 - reducers are pure functions which just update state, never any service calls or side effects
 - in general, testing of reducers & selectors is VERY simple as they are jsut pure functions unaware of Angular
-- using should dramatically simplify implementation of Angular components which should just receive state from store using `selectors` and dispatch `actions` based on user interaction
+- using NgRx selectors should dramatically simplify implementation of Angular components which should just receive state from store using `selectors` and dispatch `actions` based on user interaction
 - NgRx is very popular so there is a lot of available community resources about the topic
 - it really pays out to familiarize yourself with NgRx as the state handling is the cause of most bugs, NgRx allows us to FULLY decouple state management from the view (components)
-- do NOT use `@ngrx/data` as it's too complex and inflexible if your use cases does NOT fit it 100% put of the box
+- do NOT use `@ngrx/data` as it's too complex and inflexible if your use cases does NOT fit it 100% out of the box

 ### Redux Dev Tools